Projects range from better COVID-19 testing to stopping the virus altogether

 The universal vaccine platforms that Professor Angad Mehta envisions could be fundamentally important and groundbreaking and positively impact both short-term and long-term vaccine strategies that are imperative in tackling this global challenge.
 To carry out this research, he has received a grant from the National Science Foundation, specifically a RAPID grant for COVID-19-related projects.

 Several therapeutic options, including various vaccine candidates are in clinical trials now, but as Mehta explains, the constant and sudden emergence of new coronavirus derived pathogens, including the SARS-CoV-2, accentuates the need to develop coronavirus vaccine platforms that can be broadly applied to all coronaviruses and then rapidly and rationally modified based on any emerging coronavirus derived pathogens.

-This is especially important, he explained, considering the possibility of a future second wave of infections.
+This is especially important, he explained, considering continuing waves of infections.